vanvfields/Microsoft-365/README.md

 	• Setup-DKIM.ps1: This script helps with configuring DKIM; use: .\Setup-DKIM.ps1 -DomainName "yourdomainhere.com"
 	• Disable-Forwarding.ps1: This script will disable auto-forwarding and also output csv of existing forwarders to C:\temp

-Setup Intune scripts:
+Scripts to setup Intune:

 	Note: the Intune scripts are (mostly) taken and modified from Microsoft: https://github.com/microsoftgraph/powershell-intune-samples/
 	None of the policies will be assigned when you import the JSON files; simply review, adjust and test settings before assigning them

 MAM scripts: